 [Sec.
 1] Declares that anyone guilty of breaching the laws and ordinances herewith can expect penalties.

 [Sec.
-2] The fire department consists of the chief engineer, two assistants, four wardens, in addition to trustees (all ex-wardens) and (as many as appointed by trustees) fire engine men, hose men, hook and ladder and axe and saw men.
+2] The fire department consists of the chief engineer, two assistants, four wardens, in addition to trustees (all ex-wardens) and (as many as appointed by trustees) fire enginemen, hose men, hook and ladder and ax and saw men.

 [Sec.
-5] Details the firewardens` assignment and responsibilities.
+5] Details the firewardens' assignments and responsibilities.

 [Sec.
 6] Fire companies—"The firemen shall be redivided into companies, to consist of as many members as the Board of Trustees shall from time to time direct, to attend to the fire engines, hose carts, hooks and ladders, axes, saws, and other fire apparatus, belonging to the Town of Chicago; and each of the companies shall on the first Monday of December in each year, choose from among their own numbers a Foreman, Assistant Foreman, and Clerk, in such manner as they think proper."

 [Sec.
-9] Declares that any neglect, inattendance or apparatus maintenance failure will result in penalty.
+9] Declares that any neglect in attendance or fire apparatus maintenance failure will result in a penalty.

 [Sec.
 10] Declares that any neglect of assistance without sufficient excuse will result in penalty or expulsion.

 [Sec.
-11] Declares that misuse of apparatus for private purpose will result in penalty.
+11] Declares that misuse of fire apparatus for private purposes will result in a penalty.

 [Sec.
 12] Defines in principle the required headgear: black leather cap with identification in white.

 [Sec.
-13] Details the numbers and responsibilities of the hook, ladder, axe, and saw men.
+13] Details the numbers and responsibilities of the hook, ladder, ax, and saw men.